acrolinx/acrolinx-coding-guidance/topics/checklist.md

 Other items on this checklist are nonfunctional requirements that developers should keep in mind all the time while developing.

+## Certification

+In case of certification make sure to minimally fulfill the [minimal certification requirements](sdk-support.md#minimal-certification-requirements).

 ## How to Work with the Checklist

 1. Copy this checklist to your source code repository of the integration you're currently working on.